 Hey friends!
 We are Alesha (Lesh) and Jarryd (Jazza), a couple of young Australians who are addicted to adventure travel.
-We’ve been exploring the world together for over 6 years, and have decided to take our next backpacking mission to a whole new level!
+We’ve been exploring the world together for over 9 years, and have decided to take our current mission to a whole new level!

 Want to know more about us?
 Then check out our about page and follow us on Facebook, Instagram and Twitter.

-The goal is to bring our NOMADasaurus concept of promoting sustainable, long-term adventure travel with us across the globe, through photography and journalism.
+Our goal is to bring our NOMADasaurus concept of promoting sustainable, long-term adventure travel with us across the globe, using photography, journalism and video as our tools for storytelling.
 By continuing to write for this site, and other publications we freelance for, we aim to entertain, inspire and educate along the way by documenting our first-hand experiences.

 There is nothing set in concrete on this adventure.
 No confirmed itinerary, no definite mode of transport, no schedule to follow.
 We will travel free and easy, open to all worthwhile distractions that present themselves to us during the journey.